-Again, failure to participate in the class within the specified time frame for each term will result in an Administrative Withdrawal (AW).
+Again, failure to participate in a class within the scheduled time frame will result in Administrative Withdrawal (AW).

 Requesting to Rejoin a Class

 Each semester, students will have one opportunity per class to be re-enrolled after an Administrative Withdrawal.
 Students must officially request reinstatement by contacting the Registrar at 910.221.2224, or emailing gcd@gcd.edu and clearly stating their desire to be reinstated.
 The Registrar will process the request per the direction of the Academic Office.